crozone/PSP-KillSwitch/README.md

 ### KillSwitchHold

-Disables the power switch for 1 second after hold is deactivated.
+Disables the power switch for 500ms after hold is deactivated.

 This is designed to prevent accidental sleep mode when disabling hold and overshooting the detent.